Alfresco/docs-alfresco/process-automation/latest/model/scripts.md

 You can use the following names to perform all the actions related to the APIs indicated above:

-* `QueryProcessInstanceAdminService`: APA Query Process Instance Admin Rest API (it includes `ProcessInstanceAdminControllerApi`, `ProcessInstanceDiagramAdminControllerApi`, `ProcessInstanceServiceTasksAdminControllerApi`, and `ProcessInstanceVariableAdminControllerApi`)
+* `QueryProcessInstanceAdminService`: APA Query Process Instance Admin REST API (it includes `ProcessInstanceAdminControllerApi`, `ProcessInstanceDiagramAdminControllerApi`, `ProcessInstanceServiceTasksAdminControllerApi`, and `ProcessInstanceVariableAdminControllerApi`)
-* `QueryProcessInstanceService`: APA Query Process Instance Rest API (it includes `ProcessInstanceControllerApi`, `ProcessInstanceDeleteControllerApi`, `ProcessInstanceDiagramControllerApi`, `ProcessInstanceTasksControllerApi`, and `ProcessInstanceVariableControllerApi`)
+* `QueryProcessInstanceService`: APA Query Process Instance REST API (it includes `ProcessInstanceControllerApi`, `ProcessInstanceDeleteControllerApi`, `ProcessInstanceDiagramControllerApi`, `ProcessInstanceTasksControllerApi`, and `ProcessInstanceVariableControllerApi`)
 * `QueryTaskAdminService`: APA Query Task Admin API (it includes `TaskAdminControllerApi`, and `TaskVariableAdminControllerApi`)
 * `QueryTaskService`: APA Query Task API (it includes `TaskControllerApi`, and `TaskVariableControllerApi`)